Microsoft (NASDAQ:MSFT) Given New $290.00 Price Target at Raymond James

-Microsoft (NASDAQ:MSFT) had its price target hoisted by Raymond James from $275.00 to $290.00 in a research note issued to investors on Wednesday morning, The Fly reports.
-Raymond James currently has a strong-buy rating on the software giant’s stock.
+Microsoft (NASDAQ:MSFT) had its target price hoisted by research analysts at Raymond James from $275.00 to $290.00 in a research report issued to clients and investors on Tuesday, Benzinga reports.
+The brokerage currently has a “strong-buy” rating on the software giant’s stock.
+Raymond James’ target price indicates a potential upside of 15.14% from the company’s previous close.

-MSFT has been the subject of several other research reports.
-Cowen increased their price objective on shares of Microsoft from $245.00 to $280.00 and gave the stock an outperform rating in a research report on Wednesday, January 27th.
-Barclays increased their price objective on shares of Microsoft from $269.00 to $288.00 and gave the stock an overweight rating in a research report on Wednesday.
-KeyCorp raised their target price on shares of Microsoft from $280.00 to $295.00 and gave the company an overweight rating in a research report on Monday.
-Argus raised their target price on shares of Microsoft from $275.00 to $300.00 and gave the company a buy rating in a research report on Monday, April 19th.
-Finally, Citigroup began coverage on shares of Microsoft in a research report on Wednesday, March 3rd.
-They issued a buy rating and a $292.00 target price for the company.
-Two research analysts have rated the stock with a hold rating, thirty-two have given a buy rating and two have issued a strong buy rating to the stock.
-The company presently has an average rating of Buy and a consensus target price of $280.93.
+Other research analysts have also recently issued reports about the stock.
+Bank of America increased their target price on shares of Microsoft from $280.00 to $300.00 and gave the company a “buy” rating in a report on Tuesday, April 27th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their target price on shares of Microsoft from $292.00 to $302.00 and gave the company a “buy” rating in a report on Tuesday, April 27th.
+Wedbush increased their target price on shares of Microsoft from $300.00 to $310.00 and gave the company an “outperform” rating in a report on Wednesday, April 28th.
+Barclays raised their price objective on shares of Microsoft from $269.00 to $288.00 and gave the stock an “overweight” rating in a research note on Wednesday, April 28th.
+Finally, Pritchard Capital raised their target price on shares of Microsoft from $272.00 to $292.00 and gave the stock a “buy” rating in a research report on Wednesday, January 27th.
+Two research analysts have rated the stock with a hold rating, thirty have issued a buy rating and two have issued a strong buy rating to the stock.
+Microsoft currently has a consensus rating of “Buy” and an average target price of $286.15.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, June 10th.
-Investors of record on Thursday, May 20th will be paid a $0.56 dividend.
-This represents a $2.24 dividend on an annualized basis and a yield of 0.90%.
-The ex-dividend date of this dividend is Wednesday, May 19th.
-Microsoft’s dividend payout ratio is currently 38.89%.

-In related news, Director Emma N. Walmsley bought 4,300 shares of the stock in a transaction that occurred on Wednesday, March 10th.
-The shares were acquired at an average cost of $236.80 per share, with a total value of $1,018,240.00.
-Following the completion of the purchase, the director now directly owns 5,026 shares of the company’s stock, valued at approximately $1,190,156.80.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Company insiders own 0.05% of the company’s stock.
+In other Microsoft news, Director Emma N. Walmsley bought 4,300 shares of the company’s stock in a transaction that occurred on Wednesday, March 10th.
+The shares were acquired at an average cost of $236.80 per share, for a total transaction of $1,018,240.00.
+Following the acquisition, the director now directly owns 5,026 shares of the company’s stock, valued at $1,190,156.80.
+The purchase was disclosed in a document filed with the SEC, which is available at the SEC website.
+0.05% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Resolute Partners Group bought a new position in Microsoft during the fourth quarter valued at approximately $26,000.
-Goodwin Investment Advisory bought a new position in Microsoft during the fourth quarter valued at approximately $28,000.
-NuWave Investment Management LLC grew its holdings in shares of Microsoft by 3,250.0% in the fourth quarter.
-NuWave Investment Management LLC now owns 134 shares of the software giant’s stock worth $30,000 after purchasing an additional 130 shares during the last quarter.
-JustInvest LLC grew its holdings in shares of Microsoft by 6.1% in the fourth quarter.
-JustInvest LLC now owns 82,199 shares of the software giant’s stock worth $30,000 after purchasing an additional 4,736 shares during the last quarter.
-Finally, Kinloch Capital LLC bought a new position in shares of Microsoft in the fourth quarter worth approximately $37,000.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in MSFT.
+Resolute Partners Group acquired a new stake in shares of Microsoft during the fourth quarter valued at approximately $26,000.
+Goodwin Investment Advisory acquired a new stake in shares of Microsoft during the fourth quarter valued at approximately $28,000.
+NuWave Investment Management LLC raised its holdings in shares of Microsoft by 3,250.0% during the fourth quarter.
+NuWave Investment Management LLC now owns 134 shares of the software giant’s stock valued at $30,000 after acquiring an additional 130 shares during the period.
+JustInvest LLC raised its holdings in shares of Microsoft by 6.1% during the fourth quarter.
+JustInvest LLC now owns 82,199 shares of the software giant’s stock valued at $30,000 after acquiring an additional 4,736 shares during the period.
+Finally, Kinloch Capital LLC acquired a new stake in shares of Microsoft during the fourth quarter valued at approximately $37,000.
 Institutional investors and hedge funds own 69.01% of the company’s stock.

 About Microsoft